Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Monte Carlo Simulations

 The main text (Figure~\ref{fig:underestimation}) shows that naive CIs fail when the fitted model omits random effects for pipeline factors that contribute variance.
 This section details the five scenarios behind that result and traces how coverage degrades step by step as design-side components are progressively omitted from the fitted model.

 The DGP is loosely calibrated to the ideology Likert decomposition.
-The three design-side components $\sigma^2_\rho$, $\sigma^2_\tau$, and $\sigma^2_\lambda$ are rescaled to similar magnitudes so that each scenario in the staircase produces a comparably sized jump in coverage.
-Without rescaling, the empirical CoT Likert components (prompt variance under 1\% of total, judge sensitivity 2.6\%, temperature sensitivity near zero) would make some staircase jumps visually small.
-Rescaling does not change the qualitative point that each omitted factor produces a constant-in-$N$ bias.
+The three design-side components $\sigma^2_\phi$, $\sigma^2_\tau$, and $\sigma^2_\lambda$ are rescaled to similar magnitudes so that each scenario in the staircase produces a comparably sized jump in coverage.
+Without rescaling, the empirical CoT Likert components (prompt variance under 1\% of total, judge sensitivity 2.6\%, temperature sensitivity near zero) would make some staircase jumps too small to see.
+Rescaling does not change the result that each omitted factor produces a constant-in-$N$ bias.

-The DGP parameters appear in Table~\ref{tab:underestimation_dgp}; the full factorial uses $V = 3$ prompt variants, $H = 3$ temperatures, $M = 3$ judges, and $R = 5$ replications.
+The DGP parameters appear in Table~\ref{tab:underestimation_dgp}.
+The full factorial uses $V = 3$ prompt variants, $H = 3$ temperatures, $M = 3$ judges, and $R = 5$ replications.

 Five scenarios sample from this factorial and fit progressively richer \texttt{lmer} models (Table~\ref{tab:underestimation_scenarios}).
-Scenario A is the naive baseline; it samples one observation per item at a randomly chosen pipeline configuration and reports $\mathrm{SE} = s/\sqrt{N}$.
+Scenario A is the naive baseline.
+It samples one observation per item at a randomly chosen pipeline configuration and reports $\mathrm{SE} = s/\sqrt{N}$.
 Scenarios B, C, and D then add prompt-variant, judge, and temperature random effects in turn.
 Scenario E adds the pairwise interactions, capturing every design-side variance component in the DGP.

 The point estimate in every scenario is the mean of the sampled observations.
 The SE is $\sqrt{\text{Var}(\hat\beta_0)}$ from the fitted \texttt{lmer}, except for A which uses $s/\sqrt{N}$.
 When an \texttt{lmer} fit exceeds a 30-second per-sim timeout, the worker falls back to an oracle SE computed from the true variance components under the scenario's model.
 All five scenarios are evaluated at $N \in \{20, 50, 100, 200, 500, 1,000, 2,000\}$ with 1,000 Monte Carlo replicates per cell.